Trump Tariff Notice

 Effective April 3, 2025, all new orders for goods not yet imported will include a mandatory tariff surcharge.
 This surcharge is built into the item price and will not show differently on the order invoice.
 We do not want to do this, but unfortunately, we have no choice.

-If you have any questions about your order or the tariffs and how they impact pre-orders, please do not hesitate to reach out to The Toucan Cove via our contact page or by emailing us at toucan@thetoucancove.com.
+If you have any questions about your order or the tariffs and how they impact pre-orders or our current inventory, please do not hesitate to reach out to The Toucan Cove via our contact page or by emailing us at toucan@thetoucancove.com.